bUnit-dev/bUnit/docs/docs/verification/index.md

-﻿---
+---
 uid: verifying-output
-title: Verifying output from a component under test
+title: Verifying Output from a Component Under Test
 ---

-# Verifying output from a component under test
+# Verifying Output from a Component Under Test

 providing a toc with descriptions of each topic